drnazmul/ayusuf/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Dr Abu Yusuf is a professor of Chemical Engineering and Polymer Sciences at the Shahjalal University of Science and Tech.
+His research interests include the techniques of physics (electric/electroporation) on biological tissues/cell to deform their structure to enhance biofuel production.
+Much of our work is concentrated on destabilizing the lignocellulosic biomass for microbial degradation.
+We also investigate the effect of electroporation on the cell membrane of yeast.